 ZakaTech refers to as the use of technology in the administration of zakat institutions.
 The digital transformation in critical aspects of management in zakat institutions is predicted to realise the contribution of zakat to inclusive development.
 Moreover, the nature of zakat, even it functions as religious worship performed by Muslims, in some extent, its substantive form is synonymous with social fund in the universal boundaries.
 Hence, in the current practice, zakat has been discussed its potential in financing the global call of United Nations Development Programme’s (UNDP) sustainable development goals (SDGs) 2020.
 Not only that, Indonesia’s Zakat Outlook 2020 highlights the opportunities and challenges for zakat upon being adaptable to the related scholarly discourse worldwide, like the notion of circular economy and blue economy.

 Furthermore, the practice of zakat digital collection and distribution has led to another degree of risk, however.
 Hence, the institutions are required to establish the risk management framework for the related matters.
 In addition, as technology has been rapidly growing at the time Islamic social institutions emerging, other fundamental aspects for zakat institutions, such that is the establishment of shariah compliance for the institutions, demands further a comprehensive scholarly discussion.

 4th ICONZ aims to address the challenges faced by zakat institutions, in terms of technical and fundamental aspects that related to the practice of zakat management in this so-called digital era.
-With the theme ‘ZakaTech for Inclusive Development’, the 4th ICONZ welcomes the manuscripts that cover, and not limited to, the following topics:
+With the theme ‘ZakaTech for Inclusive Development’, the 4th ICONZ will be held virtually and welcomes the manuscripts that cover, and not limited to, the following topics: